ShaynaProductions/simple-membership-menu-2/README.md

 # Changelog

+## 1.0.1
+- Forked original source to update to php 8.2
 ## 1.0.0
 - Add group access restriction to menu items ( Appearance -> Menu ) following the available groups created from the Simple Membership Panel.